refinedev/refine/documentation/blog/2022-09-11-next-refine-pwa.md

 ## Adding a Layout component

-A Layout component is a component that refine uses to create a template for our app.
+A Layout component is a component that Refine uses to create a template for our app.
 The template is independent of the app’s default UI, thus giving us the option to design as many templates as possible.

 The default layout takes a child argument that accepts components that can be used to further customize and structure the template.
 These child components are regarded as layout parameters.